-I'm a full-stack software engineer and CTO & Co-Founder of Shogun.
+I'm a full-stack software engineer at Y Combinator and CEO & Co-Founder of Shogun.
 I'm a Scottish guy living in California and one of the first results on Google for Finbarr!

-Previously I've built two businesses, Giveit100 (a video site with over 40 million video views) and a web development business I started when I was 18.
+Previously I've built two businesses, Shogun (a CMS with over 300 paying customers) and a web development business I started when I was 18.
 I love finding creative coding solutions, and I've written code to process millions of dollars worth of orders at companies like Pebble, Groupon and Exec.

 Along with good friends Joel Pobar and Sandra Lennie, I won 3rd place at BMW's Hack The Drive Hackathon in San Francisco (early 2015).
 We re-imagined the car speedometer for safety and created SafeSpeedo.

 I built Waffle, a picture messaging app for iPhone.
 Designed by Karen X. Cheng, it was finished in around 3 weeks.
 Waffle was named one of the top startups of 500 Startups Demo Day by TechCrunch and TheNextWeb.

 I built Giveit100, a video site for people to make inspirational progress videos from their practice footage.
 The website has over 100,000 members with a combined 40 million video views.
 Giveit100 innovates in video - the videos play instantly when you hover your mouse over them.
 Because we have hundreds of videos per page, we tackled many performance challenges.

 Technology: Ruby on Rails, Knockout.js, Postgres, MongoDB, Redis, Heroku

 At Pebble, I rewrote the system that handles all monetary transactions and created a new internal dashboard for managing orders.
 This system is used to process all purchases made on the site.

 I also built a system to manage the pre-orders for the Pebble Time Smartwatch - the most successful Kickstarter campaign of all time.